UjjwalAyyangar/go-jellyfish/README.md

-## Golang port of the popular Python Jellyfish library
+## Go port of the popular Python Jellyfish library
+Written by James Turk and Michael Stephens

 It is a library for doing approximate and phonetic matching of strings.

 Python source is available at http://github.com/jamesturk/jellyfish.